hm-lang/core/proposals/README.md

 # but required if elements are placed on the same line.
 ```

-To define a store quickly (i.e., without a type annotation), use the notation
+To define a lot quickly (i.e., without a type annotation), use the notation
 `["Jane": 123, "Jim": 456]`.

-Stores require an ID type whose instances can hash to an integer or string-like value.
+Lots require an ID type whose instances can hash to an integer or string-like value.
 E.g., `dbl` and `flt` cannot be used, nor can types which include those (e.g., `array dbl`).

 ```